diaseanodarren-hash/Number-Gesture-Model/README.md

 Step by step guide on usage:
 1. Make sure ultralytics is downloaded in your system
-2. Download either Nums_Model3.pt or 1-5_Nums_Model2.pt
+2. Download Nums_Model3.pt
-3. Make a python file in the same loacation as any of the model in No.2
+3. Make a python file in the same loacation as the model in No.2
 4. Run the code inside predict.py in your python file in No.3